pmooney-extend/pmooney-extend.github.io/index.md

 ---

-Inside your shopify theme code editor create a new snippet called **extend-ajax-side-cart-integration**.
+Inside your Shopify theme code editor create a new snippet called **extend-ajax-side-cart-integration**.
 This is where you will call the Extend APIs to handle displaying offers on the product page and adding the warranties to the cart.

 **Themes** → **Snippets** → **Add a new snippet**